Zen Rock Garden - History, Philosophy, and How-To Guide

 - Remove all the grass from the area on which you want to create your rock garden.

-- Dig a shallow trench of about 2 - 3 inches deep around the border.
+- Dig a shallow trench of about two to three inches deep around the border.

 - Cover the area with a landscaping tarp.
 This will prevent weeds from growing and poking through the sand.